RoBYCoNTe/friendsofbabba-ra/README.md

 ### Menu

-The menu component has been designed to be fully customizable.
-You can use it in many ways:
+The menu component has been designed to be fully customizable and you can use it in many ways.

-- You can pass a custom menu component to the `layout` prop
-- You can pass a custom menu component to the `layout` prop and override the default menu component
-- You can pass a custom menu component to the `layout` prop and override the default menu component and the default menu items
-- You can pass a custom menu component to the `layout` prop and override the default menu component and the default menu items and the default menu groups

 Suppose you want to customize everything withouth use default menu items and groups:

 ```js
 import { Layout, Menu, MenuGroup, MenuItem } from "ra-ui-materialui-layout";